 Changing the wallpaper in macOS is easy.
 You just simply go into System Preferences, then Desktop & Screensaver.
 What if you want to change the login screen background image?
-In this post, we look at how to do just that in macOS Big Sur.
+In this post, we look at how to do just that for macOS Big Sur.

 Lock Screen vs Login Screen

-First off, the login screen is the screen you see when your Mac boots up and asks you for your password.
+First off, the login screen is the screen you see when your Mac boots up and asks for the password.
 It’s not the Lock Screen that shows up when you lock your Mac.
 If you would like to change the Lock Screen wallpaper, you can do it by going into System Preferences, then Desktop & Screensaver.

 How to Change macOS Big Sur Login Screen Background Image

-Even though it’s not an option in System Preferences, changing the login screen background image in macOS Big Sur is actually very easy.
+Even though it’s not an option in System Preferences, changing the login screen background image in macOS Big Sur is very easy.
 You just need to locate the default image and replace it with your own.

 - Drag your own image into the folder and rename it “lockscreen.png”.